Collectively optimal routing for congested traffic limited by link capacity: IV. Results

-Figure~\ref{Fig.1} shows a comparison between the SP and OR average travel times for one network with uniform traffic demand at three different values of $P_h$.
+Figure~\ref{Fig.1} shows a comparison between the SP and OR average travel times as functions of network load $r$ for one network with uniform traffic demand at three different values of $P_h$.
 The total travel time along a link is taken to be the waiting time in its queue plus an additional delay equal to the inverse of the link's capacity.
 The waiting time in queues accounts for congestion, while the inverse of a link's capacity accounts for its travel time in the limit of low traffic.
 Note that routing is explicitly optimized to maximize the transport capacity and not to minimize the average travel time.
-The results shown are typical for networks with an average of about 200 nodes.
+The results shown are typical for networks with an average number of nodes $\left<N\right>\approx 200$.
+This network was generated with a value of $N_C=100$.
 The load above which OR outperforms SP is in this case about 80\% of the critical load under SP routing.
 This may be regarded as the threshold for congestion when SP routing is used.
 Optimization increases the transport capacity of this network by a factor of about 1.7 if all routes have the same capacity, while for values of $P_h$ between 0.2 and 0.8 the factor of improvement increases to more than 2.
 Note also the decrease of the average travel time at low loads with increasing $P_h$ regardless of the type of routing.
 This is due to the increased average capacity of the links.